Deepwater Horizon (2016): An Insane, Honorable Retelling

 Deepwater Horizon is directed by Peter Berg and stars Marky Mark Wahlberg alongside his funky bunch (just kidding), Kurt Russell, Kate Hudson, and others.
 The movie centers completely around the worst oil rig disaster in U.S. history which occurred on board the Deepwater Horizon offshore drilling rig in 2010 and its immediate aftermath.

 For background, I absolutely loved Lone Survivor, Peter Berg’s last team-up effort with Mark Wahlberg.
 It was an incredibly gritty, realistic war film with gripping action and great performances that honored our fallen heroes.
-Every bit of footage that was released for this movie seemed to have the same tone as Lone Survivor, so I expected Deepwater Horizon to move me emotionally just as Lone Survivor did.
-The early press around the movie seemed very positive which only increased my expectations for the film which grew larger as my anticipation grew waiting for the 1,000 trailers to finish ahead of the feature film.
+Every bit of footage that was released for this movie seemed to have the same tone as Lone Survivor.
+So, I expected Deepwater Horizon to move me emotionally just as Lone Survivor did.
+Moreover, The early press around the movie seemed very positive which only increased my expectations for the film which grew larger as my anticipation grew waiting for the 1,000 trailers to finish ahead of the feature film.

 Let me just say: Deepwater Horizon did not disappoint.
 Peter Berg has directed another gritty, hyper-realistic movie that has certainly helped everyone to forget even more that he directed Battleship (oops).
 Berg was definitely the star of the movie, his signature directing style rang loud throughout the film, giving us a truly realistic, heart-warming tribute to the brave souls who lost their lives on the Deepwater Horizon.
 Every actor involved gave a solid, very grounded performance.
 There was nothing “Hollywood” about this movie.
 Berg seemed more intent on giving us realistic action and dialogue which is very appreciated.